jsbisht/the-dashboard/docs/README.md

 * I would like to make notes about things
 * I would like to manage my finance

+There are too many distractions in life, that makes us forget the things that matter us more.
+(HOW DO YOU SPECIFY WHICH ACTIVITY MATTERS TO YOU MORE)

 # Existing Solutions

 ## Google Calendar